Liceo scientifico: Sports curriculum

 It is included the teaching, in a foreign language (the language must be a co-official language of the European Union different from the main language of the course), of a non-linguistic subject (due to CLIL European project) included in the area of activities and compulsory courses for all students or in the area of the teachings that can be activated by the educational institutions within the limits of the teaching staff annually assigned.

 Final exam

-As all kind of Italian high secondary school, also the liceo scientifico ends with an examination whose final score is on a 100-point scale.
+Like the other kinds of the Italian high secondary schools, liceo scientifico ends with a final examination graded on a 100-point scale.

-The exam is compound of three different written tests and an oral test:
+The exam consists of three different written tests and an oral test: